Kotlin Multiplatform SDK Reference

 -

 : This event is sent when the SDK reaches the ready state.
-If the SDK is initialized with lazy load or manual polling it's considered ready right after instantiation.
+If the SDK is set up to use lazy loading or manual polling, it's considered ready right after syncing up with the config cache.
 If it's using auto polling, the ready state is reached when the SDK has a valid config JSON loaded into memory either from cache or from HTTP.
 If the config couldn't be loaded neither from cache nor from HTTP theonClientReady

 event fires when the auto polling'smaxInitWaitTime